Repost from 2015. Edited, updated, and corrected.

-Churches attract all kinds of people with varying motivations for being a part of a particular religion.
+Churches attract all kinds of people with varying motivations for being part of a particular religion.
 I spent fifty years in the Independent Baptist/Non-Denominational/Evangelical church.
 When it comes to other religions, I only know what I read in the media.
 The experiences and observations I share in this post come from the fifty years I spent in those churches, first as a parishioner, and later as a pastor.
 I spent twenty-five years in the pastorate, pastoring churches in Ohio, Michigan, and Texas.

-The Christian church attracts people with ulterior motives.
+The Christian church often attracts people with ulterior motives.
 Generally, Christian people are very trusting.
 When someone gives a testimony of redemption, most Christians readily embrace the lost sheep that is now found.
 Tales of addictions, sexual immorality, prison, violence, and the like find a sympathetic ear with most Christians.
 The worse the sinner, the greater the testimony of God’s wonderful, saving grace.

 Because Christian people are trusting and accept people at face value, they are an easy mark for people who have evil intentions.
 In among the sheep are criminals, thieves, child abusers, and sexual deviants, to name a few.
-These people make an outward show of Christianity, but inwardly they are ravenous wolves seeking sheep to devour.
+These people make an outward show of Christianity, but inwardly they are ravenous wolves seeking sheep — often children — to devour.
 This is true not only in the local church, but also in Christian camps, group homes, and Christian schools.

 I will not offer any iron-clad answers to this question.
 I do want to suggest that there are teachings and ideologies within many Christian groups, especially those of Evangelical or Fundamentalist persuasion, that are instrumental in turning good people into abusers.
 They become Good People who do Bad Things.

 Multitudes of people have gone through their own personal 9-11.
 They have been attacked, abused, and often emotionally and spiritually destroyed by people they trusted.
 Their tales of abuse are heart-wrenching, and I have no problem understanding their hatred for those who abused them.
 What I want to gently do is try to understand WHY the abuse happens.
 I will understand if you say, “Let them all rot in hell.
 I don’t care what their reasons were, or why they did what they did.”
-I have not walked in your shoes so I have no right to tell you how you must respond to these issues.
-But, I do think answering the WHY question is very important when it comes to reducing emotional, mental, physical, and spiritual abuse.
+I have not walked in your shoes, so I have no right to tell you how you must respond to these issues.
+But I do think answering the WHY question is very important when it comes to reducing emotional, mental, physical, and spiritual abuse.

 Every church and denomination has its own orthodoxy and its own orthopraxy.
 When trying to determine why good people do bad things, we must first look at what a particular church or denomination believes and practices.
 This is essential to understanding why people, in the name of God, people who are committed followers of Jesus, abuse other people, often doing despicable things to those they are supposed to love and protect.